2022 Missions Trip: Taoyuan, Taiwan

-I want to invite you to consider taking a short-term ten-day missions trip to Taiwan.
-We are looking for several churches to join us over the summer of 2020 to help host Vacation Bible Schools (English Camps) as we reach out to the community to
+I want to invite you to consider taking a short-term ten-day mission trip to Taiwan.
+We are looking for several churches to join us over the summer of 2022 to help host Vacation Bible Schools (English Camps) as we reach out to the community to

 Planning for the future?

-If you are interested in taking a missions trip in the future for any of the following years: 2020, 2021, 2022, 2023; please use the link below to access the contact form and let me know of your interest.
+If you are interested in taking a mission trip in the future for any of the following years: 2022, 2023; please use the link below to access the contact form and let me know of your interest.